apache/paimon/docs/content/cdc-ingestion/overview.md

 `--computed_column` are the definitions of computed columns.
 The argument field is from source table field name.

-### Time Functions
+### Temporal Functions

-Time functions can convert time to another form.
+Temporal functions can convert date and time to another form.
 A common use case is to generate partition values.

-{{< generated/time_functions >}}
+{{< generated/temporal_functions >}}

-The data type of time-column can be one of the following cases:
+The data type of temporal-column can be one of the following cases:
 1. DATE, DATETIME or TIMESTAMP.
-2. Any integer numeric type.
+2. Any integer numeric type (such as INT and BIGINT).
 In this case, the data will be considered as epoch time of `1970-01-01 00:00:00`.
 You should set time unit of the value (default is second).
-There are four time units: `second`, `millis` (for millisecond), `micros` (for microsecond) and `nanos` (for nanosecond).
+There are four time units:
+`second`, `millis` (for millisecond), `micros`(for microsecond) and `nanos` (for nanosecond).
 3. STRING.
-In this case, if you didn't set the time unit, the data will be considered as a formatted string of a DATE, DATETIME or TIMESTAMP value.
-Otherwise, it will be considered as the string value of a epoch time.
+In this case, if you didn't set the time unit, the data will be considered as formatted string of DATE, DATETIME or TIMESTAMP value.
+Otherwise, the data will be considered as string value of epoch time.
 So you must set time unit in the latter case.

-`date_format` is a flexible function which is able to convert time to various format with different format string.
+`date_format` is a flexible function which is able to convert the temporal value to various formats with different format strings.
 A most common format string is `yyyy-MM-dd HH:mm:ss.SSS`.
 Another example is `yyyy-ww` which can extract the year and the week-of-the-year from the input.
-Note that the output is affected by locale.
-For example, in some regions the first day of a week is Monday while others is Sunday, so if you use `date_format(date_col, yyyy-ww)` and the input of date_col is 2024/01/07 (Sunday), the output maybe `2024-01` (if the first day of a week is Monday) or `2024-02` (if the first day of a week is Sunday).
+Note that the output is affected by the locale.
+For example, in some regions the first day of a week is Monday while in others is Sunday, so if you use `date_format(date_col, yyyy-ww)` and the input of date_col is 2024/01/07 (Sunday), the output maybe `2024-01` (if the first day of a week is Monday) or `2024-02` (if the first day of a week is Sunday).

 ### Other Functions